 Why Fuel Is Better In The Summer?

-Gasoline is made up of more than processed crude oil – it’s a mixture of refined crude oil plus different additives and compounds.
+Gasoline is more than processed crude oil – it’s a mixture of refined crude oil plus different additives and compounds.

 Summer blends are considered “purer” than winter blend, thanks to a lesser amount of fuel additives blended into it.

-Winter blends become packaged up with a lot of additives which are cheaper however, the biggest drawback is they end up reducing the percentage of gasoline from the mix, which reduces the overall energy (aka BTU’s) released during internal combustion.
+Winter blends become packaged up with a lot of additives which are cheaper however.
+Biggest drawback is that they end up reducing the percentage of gasoline from the mix, which reduces the overall energy (aka BTU’s) released during internal combustion.
 You can read more about winter blends here

-As the EPA claims, the oxygenates and fuel additives used in the summer blends of gasoline burn cleaner and produce less smog and even less toxic air pollutants overall.
+As the EPA claims, the oxygenates and fuel additives used in the summer blends of gasoline burn cleaner.
+As a result this produces less smog and even less toxic air pollutants overall.
 However, they leave out the most important part for those of us who are more performance minded… these summer blends produce more power and better fuel mileage.

 These ingredients make the summer blended fuels not only more environmentally friendly and more pure overall ( the percentage of gasoline in the mix is larger than in the winter blend where there’s a larger percentage of additives in the gasoline), they make our cars and trucks just run better and in some cases a lot better depending on the engine and tune of the vehicle.